dshemin/dshemin/README.md

 ## Current job

-Senior Developer at <a href="https://hyperus.ru/" target="blank">"Hyperus"</a>.
+Senior Developer at <a href="https://hyperus.ru/" target="blank">"Hyperus"</a> in Virtualization team.
+Use:
+- Golang, Python
+- echo, pytest
+- PostgreSQL, RabbitMQ

 ## Take part

 - <a href="https://solvery.io/ru/mentor/dshemin" target="blank">Mentor at Solvery.IO</a>
+- <a href="https://h.careers/">Mentor at Эйч</a>
 - <a href="https://otus.ru/lessons/golang-professional/" target="blank">Mentor at OTUS on "Golang Developer.
-Professional" course</a>
+Professional", "PHP Developer.
+Professional", and "Framework Laravel" course</a>

 ## Skills